superhj1987/awesome-mac-things/README.md

 ----

+some useful things in MAC os.

+- scripts
+- shells
-*some useful things in MAC os:scripts;shells;doc;shortcut keys of some common useful apps*
+- tips of some common useful apps

 ## 1. mac_free.py